OPROSVOs/frensync/SETUP.md

 ```
 * Optional: get a tripcode with your name which makes stealing your name harder.
 [Meriken's Tripcode Engine](https://github.com/meriken/merikens-tripcode-engine-v3) is currently the best.
 * Head to 4chan and set 4chanX up and Namesync/Frensync with your persona (settings:in the top right) and have fun.

+FAQ / Debugging:
+Q: There is an NS and FS in the corner OR there are multible NS running
+A: You have multible instances running.
+Remove every Namesync or Frensync userscript AND check your extensions.
+Then verify its gone and install [frensync.user.js](https://github.com/OPROSVOs/frensync/raw/main/frensync.user.js) once

+Q: Somebody gave me a link to an old version and features are missing / its buggy.
+A: Delete this userscript, ignore it and start from the top of this document.

+Q: It is visually glitching and toggling between names
+A: You probably run an outdated/standalone version.
+Update it.

+Currently no support for:
+The standalone browser extension (FF) (CR)
+The iOS Webhub